chef-cookbooks/chef_client_updater/README.md

 - `checksum` - The SHA-256 checksum of the chef-client package from the direct URL.
 - `upgrade_delay` - The delay in seconds before the scheduled task to upgrade chef-client runs on windows. default: 61.
 Lowering this limit is not recommended.
 - `product_name` - The name of the product to upgrade.
 This can be `chef` or `chefdk` default: chef
+- `rubygems_url` - The location to source rubygems.
+Replaces the default https://www.rubygems.org.

 #### examples